 Reader in French

-I completed my undergraduate studies at Paris III-Sorbonne nouvelle, gaining a First Class degree (Mention Très Bien) in English with Spanish in 1990.
+I completed my undergraduate studies at Paris III-Sorbonne nouvelle, gaining a First-Class degree (Mention Très Bien) in English with Spanish in 1990.
 My degree in Modern Foreign Languages provided me with my first taste of teaching languages during a year as a French assistant in a secondary school and a Sixth Form college in Plymouth, an experience which was to confirm my calling to a teaching career.
-I subsequently studied at Sussex University and Paris III and was awarded an MA in 1991 (Mention Très Bien), which was followed in 1992 by a DEA (Diplôme d’Etudes Approfondies) also with 1st Class Honours.
-I completed the higher French Post-Graduate Certificate in Education (Agrégation) where I was ranked 15th in this national competitive examination.
-After a year teaching MFL in a secondary school in Paris, I joined Cardiff University to become a Foreign Language Assistant in French in the School of European Studies.
-I was appointed Tutorial Fellow in 1994, Professional Tutor in 2004 and Lecturer in 2010.
+I subsequently studied at Sussex University and Paris III and was awarded an MA in 1991 (Mention Très Bien), which was followed in 1992 by a DEA (Diplôme d’Etudes Approfondies) also with Distinction.
+I became Agrégée d’anglais in 1993.
+After a year teaching MFL in a secondary school in Paris, I joined Cardiff University in September 1994.

 Membership and External activities